IIIF/cookbook-recipes/recipe/0027-alternative-page-order/index.md

 ## Example

 These manuscript folios are an excerpt from the original draft of the 1895 novel _Piccolo mondo antico_ by novelist and Nobel Prize nominee for Literature, Antonio Fogazzaro.
-The original autograph numbering in pen (384, 385, [386], 387) does not reflect the intended reading order, so archivists noted an alternative reading sequence in pencil: 171r (387), 171v (384), 172r (385), 172v ([386]).
+The pencil numbering in the upper right of each page (171r–172v) follows the bifolio's physical order, but does not correspond to the author's intended sequence, which he noted in ink: 384 (171v), 385 (172r), [386] (172v), 387 (171r).

 Two Ranges are provided within the `structures` to represent this case study.
-From the two Ranges with the `behavior` value `sequence`, the first Range should be used as the navigation default, and the other should be selectable according to the `label`.
+From the two Ranges with the `behavior` value `sequence`, the first Range should be used as the navigation default, and the other should be selectable via its supplied `label`.

 Images provided by permission of Biblioteca Civica Bertoliana.